ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/data.md

   record numeric, abundance and trait data.
 * **units**: the units of numeric, abundance or trait variables.
 * **taxon_name**: the name of the taxon for which all of the trait or abundance data in a field is recorded.
-The taxon name must appear in the Taxa worksheet.
+The taxon name must appear in a Taxa worksheet.
 * **taxon_field**: the name of a taxon field in the datasheet which shows the taxon for which trait or abundance data on that row is recorded.
 * **interaction_name**: a set of names giving the interacting taxa for